jeffreylaw/fedora-fw/README.md

 ### Overview

-A repo of general quality of life fixes for HDPI particularly for Fedora 35 KDE using Wayland
+A repo of general quality of life fixes particularly for Fedora 35 KDE using Wayland